The Before and After of a Tysabri Infusion

 During my life with multiple sclerosis, I have tried numerous treatments.
 From Avonex, to Copaxone, to Avonex and Copaxone at the same time, and even just diet and exercise.
 However, no treatment has been quite the lifesaver that Tysabri has been.
 That said, my experience with Tysabri does come with some interesting experiences, notably right before and right after my infusion.
 I thought it’d be nice to talk about those experiences and see how many other people also encounter them.

 As I said, I’ve tried a lot in my 16+ years with the disease.
 Treatments would seem like they worked for a while, and then suddenly, they didn’t.
-Everyone’s experience with MS treatments is different and I very much think it is an individual journey.
+Everyone’s experience with MS treatments is different, and I very much think it is an individual journey.
 So while Tysabri seems to be doing great things for me, that doesn’t necessarily mean it’s going to be great for you.
 I can’t stress enough that finding what works for you is an individual process that will involve trying different medications to find what works for you.
-For me, Tysabri was a game changer because it has, for the moment (fingers crossed, knock on wood, etc), stopped or dramatically slowed my transition into secondary-progressive MS.
+For me, Tysabri was a game-changer because it has, for the moment (fingers crossed, knock on wood, etc.), stopped or dramatically slowed my transition into secondary-progressive MS.

-The chances of getting PML increase if you’ve been exposed to the John Cunningham (JC) Virus (which is for the most part symptomless and is actually very common in the general population).
-Tysabri patients are typically monitored every three months or so via bloodwork to see if we’ve contracted the JC Virus.
+The chances of getting PML increase if you’ve been exposed to the John Cunningham (JC) virus (which is, for the most part, symptomless and is actually very common in the general population).
+Tysabri patients are typically monitored every three months or so via bloodwork to see if we’ve contracted the JC virus.
 The risk of PML is yet another individual journey that MSers must take.
 For some, it scares them away from Tysabri completely.
 For others, they get such a benefit from the drug that even if they are JC positive, they’ll continue to get Tysabri.

 Those days when it gets close to an infusion are extremely dark ones for me, to the point that, increased chance of PML or not, I wish I could get Tysabri every three weeks instead of four.
 I have an appointment to discuss this with my neurology team but I wanted to put it out there and see how many other folks have similar issues?
 I know that I’m not alone because a handful of other Tysabri patients have mentioned it to me, but I’m very interested to see how widespread it is.

 A day or two after that, I feel the best I ever feel.
-My head becomes clear, I remember more, I can walk and stand longer too.
+My head becomes clear, I remember more, I can walk and stand longer, too.
 I still have issues, but overall I feel considerably better.
 That’ll last nearly a week at times (sometimes longer, sometimes shorter).
-It really is an incredible time for me and I wish it lasted longer.
+It really is an incredible time for me, and I wish it lasted longer.
 Again, I know others who experience this, but I wonder if it’s more widespread?

 Overall, Tysabri has been a lifesaver for me.
 Without it, I would have already progressed a lot more than I have.
 It hasn’t reversed any of my issues, but it has certainly seemed to stop the disease in its tracks (at least temporarily).
 But as I mentioned before, we are all snowflakes with this disease, we are all different.
 I really would love to hear from others though, what are your experiences with Tysabri?
 Particularly leading up to and after an infusion - let’s hear it!